Lambeg drum: Construction

 The Lambeg drum's shell is generally made of oak.
-Lambeg drum heads are goat skins, they are very thin and strong, and of even thickness and consistency as far as possible.
+Lambeg drum heads are made from goat skins, they are very thin and strong, and of even thickness and consistency as far as possible.
 A Lambeg skin will also receive "special" treatment that is a secret to each maker.
 Because of their qualities they are also sometimes used for smaller drums such as bodhráns.

 The Lambegs are different from other large drums in the quality of their tone.
 The thin heads are pulled tight until the tone is bright and hard.
 There are no mechanical screws on the drums.
 The heads are held on with a wooden rim and, traditionally, linen ropes.

+In popular culture

+The Lambeg drum's unique acoustic power caught the attention of Kate Bush, who purchased a custom drum from maker William Hewitt in Sandy Row, Belfast, during the 1980s.
+The Lambeg's loud and atmospheric sound was used on her hit "Running Up That Hill".
+The Lambeg was also used on the Hounds of Love album, specifically on the track "Jig of Life", to create a visceral and atmospheric style.

+Competitions and events

+In September 2021, the largest gathering of the Lambeg took place at the Parliament Buildings, Stormont, to mark the centenary of Northern Ireland.
+Organized by the South Ulster Drumming Association alongside the Ulster-Scots Agency, the "Drums for Ulster" event featured 150 Lambeg drums played simultaneously on the mile-long Prince of Wales Avenue.
+Tens of thousands of Orangemen were in attendance for the centenary parade, with a large crowd of spectators of over 100,000.

+In March 2022, the inaugural Sir Edward Carson Memorial drumming match was held in Dublin, marking the first time a traditional Lambeg drumming contest was staged in the city.
+Organised by the South Ulster Drumming Association, the event took place on Northumberland Road and featured drummers from Dublin, Wicklow, and South Ulster.
+Organizers noted that while Lambegs had previously been displayed in the city for limited exhibitions, this event followed traditional competitive "match" formats where judges mark the instruments based on their specific note and tone rather than rhythm or decoration.